 Disability Rights Wisconsin.
 Disability Rights Wisconsin is a private nonprofit organization that works to ensure the rights of all Wisconsin citizens with disabilities through individual advocacy and system change.
-More information about the DRW can be found here: https://disabilityrightswi.org.
+DRW is part of a national system of federally mandated independent disability agencies.
+More information about the work of DRW lawyers can be found at the agency's website: https://disabilityrightswi.org.

 In this internship, students will work in the civil rights division.
 Interns may assist agency lawyers with research, drafting pleadings, investigations, court actions, client interviews, policy and legislative advocacy.
 Prerequisites: None.
 Note: This internship is primarily in a remote mode.

 Federal Defender Services of Wisconsin.
 Federal Defender Services of Wisconsin is located in in downtown Milwaukee.
 This community defender organization provides defense services for low income individuals accused of committing federal crimes in Wisconsin.
 Interns work directly with the federal defenders in representing their clients.
-Intern work may include legal research and writing, assisting in case analysis and preparation, and accompanying supervising lawyers to federal court.
+Intern work includes legal research and writing, assisting in case analysis and preparation, and accompanying supervising lawyers to federal court.
 Prerequisites: Criminal Law, Evidence, and Criminal Process.